- July 24 - August 6, 2016

 - Continued support if you feel you are not ’ready’ to sit for the SAT or ACT

-Your college application essay, or personal statement, is one of the only parts of the application over which you have complete control so it is especially important that you take the time to make it effective and meaningful.
+Your college application essay, or personal statement, is one of the only parts of the application over which you have complete control, so it is especially important that you take the time to make it effective and meaningful.
 A great application essay will present a personal and compelling view of you to the admissions committee.
-It will round out the rest of your application and help you stand out from the applicant pool.
+It will give the admissions committee insight into how you think and empower them to look beyond the numbers.

-The CAP essay writing course is designed to help you become a stronger, more confident writer.
-14 hours of expert writing instruction will help you work methodically through the writing process: formulating a thesis from the material of your life and crafting it into a concise and engaging college application essay.
-Learning how to tactfully and realistically present yourself in a personal essay will accomplish your goal: allowing admission officers to learn more about you.
+The CAP essay-writing course is designed to help you become a stronger, more confident writer.
+Fourteen hours of expert writing instruction will help you work methodically through the process of creating a personal statement: formulating a thesis from the material of your life, and crafting it into a concise and engaging college application essay.
+Learning how to present yourself, tactfully and realistically, in a personal essay will accomplish a critical goal: allowing admission officers to learn more about you.

-All Summerfuel writing instructors are highly skilled writers with significant experience teaching the art of essay writing.
+All Summerfuel writing faculty are highly skilled writers with significant experience teaching the art of the effective personal statement.
 Every Summerfuel writing instructor will help students focus on the writing process by employing the use of drafts, revisions and editing.
 Peer workshops and individual tutoring will also be used to help students improve their writing skills.